lucaskostecki/MotorcycleMeetup/ProjectPlan.md

 * Learn more about VUE.js

 ## Week 6
+* MUST implement DB
 * Start implementing Jax-RS for API (prep for Vue)
+* Continue to work on CSS for remaining pages etc

 ## Week 7